Herpes on Breast

-Oral herpes can be spread from sharing drinks, straws, and eating utensils, as well as kissing and other actions that involve the having the mouth on body parts.
+Oral herpes can be spread by sharing drinks, straws, and eating utensils, as well as kissing and other actions that involve having the mouth on infected body parts.
 These strains of the virus are spread via skin or mucous membrane contact.
 While it is rare to have the point of a herpes infection be the breasts, it does happen.
 For example, foreplay or sexual activity that involves the breasts and/or nipples with contact from a mouth or potentially the genitals of someone with a herpes infection can lead to an infection of the breast(s) and result in herpes lesions.

 To help prevent the spread of herpes to an infant:

 - Never allow the baby to touch a sore or blister with any part of their body

 - Never kiss a baby if you have a cold sore